ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 ![](figures/alignment_04.png)

-When this job is done, and it contains no error messages in the bars, which should look like the figure below, save it:
+When this job is done, and it contains no error messages in the bars, which looks a bit like the figure below, save it.
+It will probably say that there is *no data to visualize*.
+This is correct because the dataset was deliberately truncated and has only data aligned to a few chromosomes (chr22, chr14, chr15 and chr16).

 ![](figures/alignment_05.png)